 These over-ears have outstanding frequency response consistency.
 Once you've taken the time to adjust their fit, you'll get consistent bass and treble delivery each time you use them.

-Their mid accuracy is excellent.
-The response is slightly tilted; vocals and instruments like the piano in Claude Debussy's Arabesque No. 1 sound natural, though slightly weakened and lacking a bit of depth.
-If you're looking for HiFiMan headphones with a more flat mid-range, try the HiFiMan Sundara 2020 instead.
+Their mid-range's target compliance is excellent.
+The response is slightly tilted with a bit more low-mid emphasis that sounds a bit cluttered in busy mixes.
+Vocals and instruments like the piano in Claude Debussy's Arabesque No. 1 sound natural, though slightly weakened and lacking a bit of intensity in the higher registers.

-The treble accuracy of these headphones is great.
-The low-treble is a little underemphasized, slightly veiling vocals and instruments.
-Conversely, the mid-treble is overemphasized, so sibilants like cymbals are bright, though they may be piercing if you're already sensitive to this range.
+The treble's target compliance is fantastic.
+Throughout the region, the frequency response doesn't deviate drastically from the target for clear-sounding harmonics.
+The low-treble is a little underemphasized, slightly veiling vocals and instruments and adding a touch of warmth.
+The mid-treble is overemphasized, so sibilants like cymbals are bright, though they may be somewhat piercing if you're already sensitive to this range.

-The peaks and dips performance is great.
+The peaks and dips performance is good.
 Overall, there aren't many deviations in the sound profile, which indicates that the headphones can control their sound profile quite well.
-A small bump in the high-bass adds warmth to the audio, while a dip in the high-mid weakens vocals and instruments a touch.
-The mid-treble is uneven, so sibilants like S and T sounds are alternatingly dull and piercing.
+Most of the bass and mids are quite tight with few deviations for a balanced low-end and mid-range relative to its own tuning.
+A dip in the high-mid weakens vocals and instruments a touch.
+The treble is less even; a peak in the low-treble makes vocals sound somewhat harsh, followed by a narrow dip that can hurt the intelligibility of vocals, depending on the pitch.
+A series of small peaks and narrow valleys render sibilants like S and T sounds alternatingly somewhat dull and piercing.

 HiFiMan has had quality control issues in the past, and users have reported build issues from other products in their lineup.
 The unit we've reviewed is also our second pair, and we had to replace our previous pair as there were issues with the right driver.
 However, planar magnetics are more susceptible to damage due to their design since their diaphragms are more fragile.
 It's also more difficult to ensure that the L/R drivers match as the planar magnetic drivers are more complex to reproduce.
 However, imaging indicates a manufacturer's quality control and ergonomics.
 Imaging also varies across units, so you may receive one unit that performs poorly and another that performs as intended.